Assessing the Effects of Monetary Shocks on Macroeconomic Stars: A SMUC-IV Framework: Empirical Analysis

 \section{Empirical Analysis}

 In this section, we first describe the data in Section~\ref{Sec:data} and then conduct a model comparison exercise in Section~\ref{sec:Model Comparison Exercise} to validate our proposed SMUC-IV framework.
-Section~\ref{sec:Estimates of Macroeconomic Stars} presents our estimates of the macroeconomic stars---namely, the level of potential output, the growth rate of potential output, trend inflation, and the neutral interest rate.
-Section~\ref{sec:effects of MP} investigates the effects of monetary policy shocks on these stars.
-Subsequently, Section~\ref{sec:HD} assesses the role of the monetary policy shocks in driving the evolution of the macroeconomic stars.
+In particular, this exercise provides strong evidence in favor of the influence of monetary policy shocks on the stars.
+Section~\ref{sec:Estimates of Macroeconomic Stars} presents our estimates of the macroeconomic stars---namely, the potential GDP growth, trend inflation, and the neutral interest rate.
+Section~\ref{sec:effects of MP} examines the effects of monetary policy shocks on these stars.
+Subsequently, Section~\ref{sec:HD} assesses the role of the monetary policy in driving the evolution of the macroeconomic stars.
+Section \ref{sec:results discussion} provides a discussion of the results and their policy implications.
 Finally, robustness analyses are reported in Section~\ref{sec:Robustness checks}.